To be an approved foster you must:

 - Fosters must either agree to foster until the dog is adopted or give us a time frame of how long they will be able to foster.

 - A 20 day notice is mandatory for fosters who commit to fostering the dog until adopted.
-A $100 fine will be issued if that is not followed. ( Some exceptions may apply )
+A fine will be issued to help cover the costs for boarding if we don't have enough notice. ( some exceptions of course may apply )

 - A 10 day notice is mandatory for fosters who can no longer foster the dog.
-A $50 fine will be issued if that is not followed. ( Some exceptions may apply )
+A small fine will be issued to help cover the costs for boarding if we do not have enough notice. ( Some exceptions may apply )

 - Most our dogs are already vetted before entering a foster home.
-If one isn’t we would need the dog to come to our vet locations. ( Marietta, Alpharetta, Roswell and Griffin ) —You are welcome to bring your fostered dog to your veterinarian of choice if they allow rescue discounts, however we will not be able to reimburse for medical expenses incurred at another vet if its more expensive than the ones we work with.
+If one isn't we would need the dog to come to our vet locations. ( Alpharetta, Griffin, Conyers, Duluth ) —You are welcome to bring your fostered dog to your veterinarian of choice if they allow rescue discounts, however we will not be able to reimburse for medical expenses incurred at another vet if its more expensive than the ones we work with.
 If the foster coordinator and foster agree on a certain vet and price then we will pay the difference in the costs.

 - It would be helpful if foster parents could do home checks and meet and greets for the potential adopter but is not required.